If you have any comments, suggestions or requests for this page, please tell me.

 - 20x60 Centre-Focus Porro: Pentax SP 20x60 WP.

 Robust but light construction and nitrogen-filled to prevent internal fogging.
 Does not have a traditional eyepiece bridge, so does not suffer from bridge rocking.
 It has a lockable focus, which is very useful for astronomy.
 Very flat field of view, and sharp across abut 95% of the field of view.
 Review here.
 Details at First Light Optics.

 - 15x70 Individual Focus Porro: Helios Apollo 15x70.

 This is the Helios-branded version of the very popular United Optics BA8.
 Very robust construction and nitrogen-filled to prevent internal fogging.
-There are also a 10.5x70 and larger versions available.
+Eyepieces are threaded externally to accept 1.25-inch filters (eg UHC, [O-III], but this useful eyepiece design also means that most of the stated eye relief is unavailable, so spectacle wearers will not see the whole field of view.
+There are also 10.5x70 and larger versions available.
 Details at First Light Optics.

 There is much more comprehensive coverage of this at Mounting Binoculars for Astronomy (opens in new tab).